The 7 Best Foods to Fuel Your Workout

-The sugar in bananas enters the blood stream a little quicker than other fruits, Sass says, which means it fuels your fitness faster.
-It’s easy on the digestive system, too, and is a great source of potassium, reducing your chance of muscle cramps.
-It also replenishes your body with the electrolytes you lose from sweat.
+The sugar in bananas enters the blood stream a little quicker than other fruits, which means it fuels your fitness faster, says Cynthia Sass, MPH, RD, sports nutrition consultant to the New York Yankees and the New York Rangers.
+They're easy on the digestive system, too.
+And because bananas are a great source of potassium, snacking on one pre-workout reduces your chance of getting muscle cramps afterwards.
+Finally, bananas replenishes your body with the electrolytes you lose from sweat.

-Though you probably rely on your cup of Joe as an energy boost, your morning jolt can help you at the gym, too.
+Though you probably rely on your cup of Joe as an energy boost, your morning caffeine fix can help you at the gym, too.
 Coffee improves endurance and strengthens your legwork, according to an American College of Sports Medicine study.
 You might even find yourself enjoying your workout more, a study published in the American Physiological Society says.
+Just go eat on the milk to avoid stomach cramps or indigestion.
 Not a coffee drinker?
 Tea works, too.

 Cutting carbs in hopes of shedding pounds?
 That’s not how it works.
 Your body can’t burn fat without the energy carbohydrates provide.
 Without them, you’ll quickly feel fatigued and break down your body’s protein deposits (aka muscle mass) to use as energy.
 Though it’s not your best choice for nutrients, this basic starch provides an inexpensive dose of carbohydrates without all the fiber of brown or wild rice, making it stomach-cramp free.
 Add honey, berries or peanut butter to make nutrient-dense balls and just a pinch of salt to balance electrolytes, Carwyn Sharp, Ph.D., the National Strength and Conditioning Association’s chief science officer, says.